Complete Backpacking Guide Gates Of The Arctic National Park

 My advice, is to allow double what you think you’ll need to cover the ground you’re planning on hiking.
 If the mileage suggests to you that it might be a 5 day hike from Point A to Point B, allow 10.

-The hiking is invariably more arduous than you think it will be.
+The hiking in the arctic is invariably more arduous than you think it will be.
 If it’s not, you’ll never run out of options for side-hikes and dayhikes along the way.
 Exploring is half the fun.
 You won’t be bored hiking up here.

 I recommend a minimum of one week, simply because it’s so expensive and time-consuming to get here.
 You may as well give yourself time to enjoy it.
 A 3-4 day hike here isn’t a cost-effective choice, in my opinion.